Thomas-Walker-Lynch/DA2X/doc/context.md

    structures we are willing to analyze.

    Hence, context pads can be a solution to statically analyzable code structures, but it is not a general solution.
-Our TM2x library is pretty easy to analyze, and given the efficiency of context pads, I will probably use them there.
+Our TM2x·Tapelibrary is pretty easy to analyze, and given the efficiency of context pads, I will probably use them there.

 ### Context stack